alexellis/k3sup/README.md

 Is your system ready to run Kubernetes?
 K3s requires certain Kernel modules to be available, run `k3s check-config` and check the output.
 As a rule Raspberry Pi OS and Ubuntu 20.04 are compatible.

-Common issues:
+### Common issues

 The most common problem is that you missed a step, fortunately it's relatively easy to get the logs from the K3s service and it should tell you what's wrong.

 * For the Raspberry Pi you probably haven't updated `cmdline.txt` to enable cgroups for CPU and memory.
 Update it as per the instructions in this file.
 * You ran `kubectl` on a node.
 Don't do this. k3sup copies the file to your local workstation.
 Don't log into agents or servers other than to check logs / upgrade the system.
-* `sudo: a terminal is required to read the password` - see the [Pre-requisites for k3sup agents and servers](#pre-requisites-for-k3sup-servers-and-agents)
+* `sudo: a terminal is required to read the password` - setup password-less `sudo` on your hosts, see also:[Pre-requisites for k3sup agents and servers](#pre-requisites-for-k3sup-servers-and-agents)
+* You want to install directly on a server, without using SSH.
+See also: `k3sup install --local` which doesn't use SSH, but executes the commands directly on a host.

 * K3s server didn't start.
 Log in and run `sudo systemctl status k3s` or `sudo journalctl -u k3s` to see the logs for the service.
 * The K3s agent didn't start.
 Log in and run `sudo systemctl status k3s-agent`